 You can choose from various industries and use filters like features and catalog size to find the theme that caters to all your needs.

-I opted for a free theme named ‘Sense’ and discovered that even the free themes are fully responsive and include all the required features for a small business or individual seller.
+I opted for a free theme named ‘Sense’.’
+I discovered that even the free themes are fully responsive and include all the required features for a small business or individual seller.

 Next, let us take a tour through all the basic features of Shopify that are available on all the plans.